sodadata/docs/soda-cl/optional-config.md

 <br />

 To review the failed rows in Soda Cloud, navigate to the **Checks** dashboard, then click the row for a check that collects failed row samples and has failed.
-Examine failed rows in the **Failed Rows** tab; see [Examine failed rows]({% link soda-cloud/failed-rows.md %}) for further details.
+Examine failed rows in the **Failed Rows** tab; see [Examine failed row samples]({% link soda-cloud/failed-rows.md %}) for further details.

 <br />